Supply Chain Process Optimization Using Linear Programming

 Objective

-Supply Chain Analytics is used to help operations to make informed and data-driven decisions to improve the service level and reduce costs.
+Supply Chain Analytics helps operations make informed and data-driven decisions to improve service levels and reduce costs.

-In Operations Research, Linear Programming (LP) is one of the mathematical techniques used to get an optimal solution to a given operational problem considering resource scarcity with external and internal constraints.
+In Operations Research, Linear Programming (LP) is one of the mathematical techniques used to get an optimal solution to a given operational problem, accounting for resource scarcity and external and internal constraints.

-I have shared in previous articles some case studies of linear programming for process optimization
+I have shared in previous articles some case studies of linear programming for process optimisation

 - Optimize Workforce Planning using Linear Programming with Python